 - 4 ears sweet corn, husks removed

-- 2 pounds ripe tomatoes (see note above), cut into bite-size chunks
+- 2 pounds ripe tomatoes (see note), cut into bite-size chunks

 - 1/4 cup roughly chopped fresh flat-leaf parsley leaves